modoboa/modoboa/doc/upgrade.rst

 * Reduced the number of call to doveadm

-You to setup a new worker :
+You need to setup a new worker :

 1. Create a new supervisord config (``/etc/supervisor/conf.d/modoboa-base-worker.conf`` by default) :